Towards a Canonical Divergence within Information Geometry: Contents and line of reasoning

-We refer to $\varphi(p,q)$ and $\varphi^*(p,q)$ as {\it \bf Phi-functions}. \end{definition} The relevance of the Phi-functions emerges in this paper from the following statement:``the parallel transport of pairs of vectors with respect to a pair of dual connections is 'isometric' in the sense that inner product is preserved" \cite{Lauritzen87}.
+The relevance of the Phi-functions emerges in this paper from the following statement:``the parallel transport of pairs of vectors with respect to a pair of dual connections is 'isometric' in the sense that inner product is preserved" \cite{Lauritzen87}.
 Indeed, thanks to this nice property held within a dualistic structure $(\metric,\nabla,\nabla^*)$, we get the following representation of the Phi-function $\varphi(p,q)$:

 for $p,q$ in a dually convex set $\U$ (see Lemma \ref{Lemma} of Section \ref{Theorem 6} for more details).
 This representation allows us to naturally characterize $\varphi(p,q)$ by the decomposition of $\Pi$ in terms of a gradient vector field and another vector field which is orthogonal to $\nabla^*$-geodesics.
 Indeed, both Phi-functions, $\varphi$ and $\varphi^*$, are uniquely determined by the statement claimed in the following theorem. \begin{theorem} Given a statistical manifold $(\Ma,\metric,\nabla,\nabla^*)$ and a dually convex set $\U$.
 For $p,q\in\U$ consider $\sigma^*(t)\,(0\leq t\leq 1)$ and $\sigma(t)\,(0\leq t\leq 1)$ the $\nabla^*$-geodesic and the $\nabla$-geodesic, respectively, such that $\sigma^*(0)=p=\sigma(0)$ and $\sigma^*(1)=q=\sigma(1)$.
 Then, we have